 The Parkinson’s Disease Foundation has excellent resource materials about Parkinson’s and is a major source of research funding.
 Their section s “Understanding Parkinson’s” and “living with Parkinson’s” are well written and very informative.

-If you are newly diagnosed with Parkinson’s disease, here are “12 Things that Someone Newly Diagnosed with Parkinson’s Disease” should know.
+If you are newly diagnosed with Parkinson’s disease, here are “12 Actions You Should Take If Diagnosed with Parkinson’s Disease” should know.